-Broken Base: With the exception of A's, which is considered an Even Better Sequel, pretty much any other entry into the main continuity has left the fandom polarised.
+Contested Sequel: With the exception of A's, which is considered an Even Better Sequel, any other entry into the main continuity has left the fandom polarised.
 It doesn't help that the author is constantly tinkering with the established formula in very unsubtle ways.

-StrikerS caught flak for having a 10 year timeskip, thus losing most of the lolis.
-It moved the setting away from Earth and shifted focus from the previous main characters, (demoting several to extras in the process), to a bunch of rookies and a lot more non-essential background characters.
+Magical Girl Lyrical Nanoha Strikers caught flak for having a 10 year timeskip, thus losing most of the lolis.
+It moved the setting away from Earth and shifted focus from the previous main characters - demoting several to extras in the process - to a bunch of rookies and a lot more non-essential background characters.
 The Numbers cyborgs probably got the most heated debates among the fandom as to whether they were credible antagonists compared to the very powerful rivals from seasons one and two.
 They were also not as well-developed as previous antagonists, probably because there were so many of them.
 The third season was twice as long as previous seasons, but rather than using that extra time to develop its enormously expanded cast or give screentime to those characters inexplicably shoved out of the picture, the writers instead devoted most of the episodes to training the newbies and discussing military policies.

-ViVid was the first installment to shift from anime to manga, and a monthly one at that, so it already had a strike against it before it even started.
-Then it turned out it was a Lighter and Softer take on the series with plushy devices, no interdimensional incidents, Magical Girl tropes played straight and more lolis (and loli fanservice) than ever.
-It actually reads more like a shonen series with magical girls... and no antagonist so far.
+Magical Girl Lyrical Nanoha Vivid was the first installment to shift from anime to manga, and a monthly one at that, so it already had a strike against it before it even started.
+Then it turned out it was a Lighter and Softer take on the series with plushy devices, no interdimensional incidents, Magical Girl tropes played straight and more lolis and loli fanservice than ever.
+It actually reads more like a shonen series with magical girls... and no real antagonists.
+And then it put the breaks on whatever plot it had going to do a lengthy Tournament Arc and introduce a bunch more new characters.
 People who liked the changes in StrikerS were disappointed, but in Japan where moe is the law it's the most successful entry in the franchise yet.

 All of this is just from the main series.
 If we add the alternate continuities, we can also mention:

-The movie, which was accused by some of being an unoriginal rehash of season one with half the plot and twice the explosions and cutting out pretty much anyone that wasn't Nanoha, Fate or Precia.
+The Movie 1st, which was accused by some of being an unoriginal rehash of season one with half the plot and twice the explosions and cutting out pretty much anyone that wasn't Nanoha, Fate or Precia.
 Others liked it for exactly the same reasons.

-The movie manga, which later turned out to have little to do with the movie and more in common with the light novel.
-It was widely decried for the perceived change in character of Nanoha (or Emoha as this version is known to the western fans) and generally trying to be too dramatic with the brutal fight scene between Nanoha and Fate that lasted for most of the second volume.
+The Movie 1st manga, which later turned out to have little to do with the movie and more in common with the light novel.
+It was widely decried for the perceived change in character of Nanoha - or Emoha as this version is known to the western fans - and generally trying to be too dramatic with the brutal fight scene between Nanoha and Fate that lasted for most of the second volume.
 And despite being an Alternate Universe that changed many things along the way, it still ended the exact same way as the original anime and the movie, leaving many to wonder what the point of it was.

 The Fate/stay night crossover, which disappointed people who were expecting something serious and longer than a one-shot.

-The Sequel to the above game The Gearsof Destiny almost broke this trend.
+The Sequel to the above game The Gears of Destiny almost broke this trend.
 The game have a stronger AI, great amount of playable characters, and a good story with good character development.
-However the Manga cast contribute next to nothing to the overall main story, and the ending used Laser-Guided Amnesia to preserve the timeline.
-But how could this preserve the timeline when the two Timetravelers took four people from the current time era with them?
-It feels like they are trying to invoke In Spiteofa Nail to make this timeline completely similar to the main one.
+However the manga cast contributed next to nothing to the overall main story, and the ending used Laser-Guided Amnesia and removes all the Original Generation characters from the timeline until at least Magical Girl Lyrical Nanoha Vivid.
+It feels like they were trying to invoke In Spite of a Nail to make this timeline identical to the main one.
 It left the feeling of The movie manga all over again.

-Rescued from the Scrappy Heap: As time passed, reception of Precia Testarossa has lightened, especially in presence of the much reviled Huckebeins, and then she got Woobie moments in the 1st movie, then Gears of Destiny reveal another of her tender side shown towards Linith, THEN she suddenly becomes a loving mother in INNOCENCE.
-Really way to go when back in the days, she really is the bonafide "Most despicable, worst mom ever" with evil acts to prove it.
+Rescued from the Scrappy Heap: As time passed, reception of Precia Testarossa has lightened, especially in presence of the much reviled Hückebein.
+First she got Woobie moments in the Movie 1st, then in Gears of Destiny her spirit made peace with Linith's, and finally INNOCENT showed what kind of mother she would have been had she not lost Alicia.
+Impressive, when back in the day, she really was the bonafide "most despicable, worst mom ever" with evil acts to prove it.

-They Wasted A Perfectly Good Character: YUUNO.
-In a series so focused on how the ancient civilizations and technologies of the past are enormously impacting upon the present day, having an archeologist, scholar and librarian of ancient knowledge in the cast would seem like a great idea.
-If nothing else, Yuuno could have continued his roll as Mr. Exposition in StrikerS, Sound Stage X, ViVid and Force, considering that no one would be better qualified to explain about the Belkan Reunification War, the Sankt Kaiser dynasty, the Saint's Cradle, the Hegemon Klaus and his relationship with Olivie, Queen Ixpelia and the Mariage, and perhaps even the Bible of the Silver Cross and its Eclipse Virus.
+They Wasted a Perfectly Good Character: YUUNO.
+In a series so focused on how the ancient civilizations and technologies of the past are enormously impacting upon the present day, having an archaeologist, scholar and librarian of ancient knowledge in the cast would seem like a great idea.
+If nothing else, Yuuno could have continued his role as Mr. Exposition in Magical Girl Lyrical Nanoha Strikers, Sound Stage X, ViVid and Force, considering that no one would be better qualified to explain about the Belkan Reunification War, the Sankt Kaiser dynasty, the Saint's Cradle, the Hegemon Klaus and his relationship with Olivie, Queen Ixpelia and the Mariage, and perhaps even the Bible of the Silver Cross and its Eclipse Virus.